ralphjsmit/filament/packages/forms/docs/20-custom-fields.md

 </x-dynamic-component>
 ```

-## Accessing the current Livewire component instance in a Blade view
+## Accessing the current Livewire component instance in the Blade view

 Inside the Blade view, you may access the current Livewire component instance using `$this`: